To help buyers make their decision, we’ve reviewed cover levels across the UK to find the best breakdown cover providers.

 Annual or single-trip European car breakdown cover

-If you are planning on making multiple trips to Europe in a year annual cover might be more appropriate for your needs.
+If you’re planning on making multiple trips to Europe in a year, annual cover may be more beneficial for you.

-And if you are going to an unusual destination, check that it’s definitely covered.
-Every policy is different and as with all types of insurance, it is always best to check upfront that the policy meets your needs.
+If you’re travelling to an unusual destination, check that you’ll definitely be covered.
+Every insurance policy is different, and as with all types of insurance, it’s always best to check up-front if the policy is going to meet your needs.

-How to compare the best motor breakdown policies?
+How to compare the best motor breakdown cover?

 Cost isn't everything

-When you are stuck on the roadside, other aspects of the service, such as the time it takes for a recovery vehicle to reach you, might suddenly seem far more important.
+When you’re stuck on the roadside, other aspects of the service — such as the time it takes for a recovery vehicle to reach you — might suddenly seem far more important.

 - Is there a money-back guarantee if mechanics are late?